mayank010698/awesome-adjoint-matching/README.md

 ## Contributing

 PRs welcome.
 To add a paper, add a row to the table with the paper title, authors (first author + et al.), venue (+ award if any), arXiv/PDF link, and code link if public.

-## TODO

-- [ ] Add a benchmark that provides a common method to compare various sampling methods on common targets.